outcomesinsights/conceptql/doc/spec.md

 ```

-## Sub-concepts within a Larger Concept
+## Sub-algorithms within a Larger Concept
-If a concept is particularly complex, or has a stream of results that are used more than once, it can be helpful to break the concept into a set of sub-concepts.
-This can be done using two nodes: define and recall
+If a algorithm is particularly complex, or has a stream of results that are used more than once, it can be helpful to break the algorithm into a set of sub-algorithms.
+This can be done using two operators: define and recall

 #### define
 - Takes 2 arguments